Abelian instances of nonabelian symplectic reduction: Equivalent symplectic reductions

 \section{Equivalent symplectic reductions}

-This section contains the proof of Theorem \ref{th:main-new}.
-We begin by recalling some preliminaries on symplectic reduction and introducing the notation in subsection \ref{ss:prelim}.
-We then prove a useful Lemma \ref{lemm:SSH} in subsection \ref{ss:equivalentred} and present the proof of the theorem in subsection \ref{sss:ProofMainThm}.
-We then present a consequence of the theorem in subsection \ref{ss:alt-thm}, we give a reformulation of the theorem that will be useful in our treatment of examples in section \ref{s:nilpotent}.
+This section contains the proof of Theorem \ref{th:main-new} using reduction by stages.
+We begin by recalling some preliminaries on symplectic reduction and introducing the necessary notation in Subsection~\ref{ss:prelim}, and then present the proof in Subsection~\ref{ss:equivalentred}.
+In Subsection~\ref{ss:alt-thm}, we give a reformulation of the theorem that will be useful for the treatment of examples in Section~\ref{s:nilpotent}.
 Finally, we discuss the structure of the coadjoint orbits of the points $\mu\in \Lag^*$ to which Theorem \ref{th:main-new} applies in Subsection~\ref{ss:coadjoint}.